albertllousas/kata-bowling/readme.md

 - If in one shoot you don't knock down any pin, it is a miss.
 - An spare is marked with '**-**' in the frame

-How to score: A miss not count
+How to score: A miss doesn't count

 **The 10th Frame**